Jason-Philip/Looking-at-stars/README.md

 ### Content

--   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   The teloscope_header_background.jpg was sourced from [Shutterstock](https://www.shutterstock.com/image-illustration/telescope-on-grass-under-stars-background-100899094)

+-   All constellation jpgs were found and saved from [Star-name-Registery](https://star-name-registry.com/)

+-   Content and Information for constellation details and names were found at [Constellation-Guide](https://www.constellation-guide.com/) and [Nine-Planets](https://nineplanets.org/)
 ### Media

 -   All Images were created by the developer.